Cook's Corner: 4 killed, 6 hospitalized in shooting at historic biker bar in Trabuco Canyon

 Sources told KCAL News that the incident started as a domestic dispute between a retired law enforcement officer and his wife.

+Deputies shot the gunman at 7:08 p.m.
+They discovered at least one weapon at the scene.

 According to deputies, six people were hospitalized, at least five of whom had gunshot wounds.
-The hospital treating the victims said they have two people in critical condition and four others in stable condition.
+Doctors are treating two people in critical condition and four others in stable condition, according to Providence Mission Hospital in Mission Viejo.

 Based on information from sources, KCAL News believes the shooter was a retired sergeant from the Ventura Police Department.
 He began his career in 1984 and retired in February 2014.